 This is a recipe inspired by my garden.
 This year my basil and parsley is growing like crazy, which is a great problem to have I think.
 I wanted to use some of the herbs to make a sauce for the grilled chicken that I was planning for dinner.
 I saw the capers, an ingredient that my oldest loves, and this is what I came up with.
 If you’re in the mood for pork or steak, the sauce will work well with either of those.

-I coated with olive oil and seasoned with 1 teaspoon of salt before putting it on a medium-hot grill.
+- Coated with olive oil and season with 1 teaspoon of salt.

-Cook 10-15 minutes on each side, until the juices run clear.
-If you don't like a lot of char on the chicken, cook 10 each side then remove to indirect heat (the side where the burners are off) and cook until done.
+- Put chicken on the grill and cook 10 minutes on each side, until the juices run clear.
+If you don't like a lot of char on the chicken, cook 7 each side then remove to indirect heat (the side where the burners are off and cook until done.

-Top the chicken with the sauce and you’re all set for a fresh herby dinner!
+- Top the chicken with the sauce and you’re all set for a fresh herby dinner!
 Serve with egg oodles and cauliflower.